tuan0101/MyBlog/Languages/Low vs High Languages.md

 **SQL** is of highest languages.
 In SQL, you are programming the logic of querying or manipulating the data  stored in a database that can run anywhere.

+**IN CONCLUSION**

+low level = long development time + very fast executable file

+high level = shorter development time + slower executable file

+But it's not always the case.
+A highe level programming language isn't necessarily slower than a low level programming language.
+For intance, **Scala** is higher level compared to **Java** but provbides many ways to work with multithreading and collections that perform better than it's java's equivalent. ------*StackOverflow*------